Your Complete Commercial Door Buying Guide

 3. Traditional: Stile and Rail Door

 A stile and rail door employs vertical and horizontal pieces of wood to create a classic look.
 These highly adaptable commercial doors are typically used in the interior of a building.
 Customers like our stile and rail doors because of their:

 Versatility: Stile and rail doors can be constructed to accommodate any design theme, and you can choose window and wood placement to create your clients' desired looks.

 Sturdiness: These doors feature durable solid wood panels.

 Elegance: The classic look of a stile and rail door will add natural elegance to any commercial space.

 Industries that desire to have a historic, classic aesthetic choose this type of door to embellish their interior commercial space.
 Apartments use stile and rail doors to make their space feel like home with their unique design.
-Hotels use stile and rail doors to give their rooms an elegant feel and to make their space feel like home.
-Libraries or historical societies could also use a stile and rail door for an extra classic look.
+This commercial door type is also common in hotels, libraries and historical societies because it adds a touch of elegance and a welcoming feel to the space.

 4. Professional and Clean: Plastic Laminate Door

 Plastic laminate doors are useful for high-traffic areas like hospitals and schools.
 Laminate doors are easy to clean and are resistant to stains and moisture.
 High-traffic areas that are prone to germs could benefit from these stain-resistant doors.